wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

  * set "Popup frequency" setting to "Each time", or
  * use browser in "incognito mode" (where it does not use cookies from previous browser sessions).
 * If box uses setting "close forever after submission" and there is made submission (even mistakenly pressed "submit" followed by lightning-fast back button press counts), it will not appear any more as well.
 To overcome this you must delete cookie or use browser in "incognito mode" (please see previous point).
 * If you use some cache ("performance") plugin, then it could happen that boxes will appear only to new posts/pages.
-That's because older pages are already cached withoutbox.
+That's because older pages are already cached without box.
 To get boxes working also for pages created before box creation, you must use your cache plugin empty (purge) cache option.
-* It might happen also that you have checked "Hide on mobiles", but one of your browsers uses some mobile browser user-agent string.
+* It might happen also that you have checked "Hide on mobiles", but one of your browsers uses actually some mobile browser user-agent string.

 = I don't get any e-mails =